CEI’s Statement on Diversity, Equity and Inclusion

 Here are specific ways we are taking action now:

-- Hiring a program director for our new Women’s Business Center in Southern Maine to grow relationships and programs for women, especially Black and Indigenous women, women of color, people who identify as LGBTQ+, and women who immigrated to the US from other countries
+• Launching a new Women’s Business Center in Southern Maine to grow relationships and programs for women, especially Black and Indigenous women, women of color, people who identify as LGBTQ+, and women who immigrated to the US from other countries